roberrrt-s/internet-of-things/festireport/README.md

 Remember, make sure to change the 'robertspier.nl' values into your own server, otherwise you'll be uploading to mine, which isn't possible anymore since I removed the files from there.

+When you upload the editted code, the NodeMCU should automatically connect with the network, and start transmitting data.

 #### Front-end (Server)

 I have divided my client side into 3 folders.